 AIM HIGH Series

 The AIM HIGH SERIES FOR YOUNG WOMEN is an annual knowledge-sharing event sponsored by St. Margaret’s School through its Wiley H. Wheat Center for Innovative Learning.
-AIM HIGH will engage young women from high school to college age in a discussion on the scope of potential for supporting a major sector of the workforce.
+AIM HIGH will engage middle school, high school, and college-age girls in a discussion on the scope of potential for supporting a major sector of the workforce.

 Our first AIM HIGH event will focus on opportunities for young women to lead in the support of our nation’s defense.
 The discussion will range across the spectrum of workforce opportunities, from attending a service academy and serving as active duty personnel, to working as civilian staff, a contractor, or as a volunteer.

 Date: Saturday, April 21, 2018 from 2:00-4:00 p.m.

 Location: St. Margaret’s School, 444 Water Lane, Tappahannock, VA in the Community/Technology Center, Margaret R. Broad Dining Room.

 Format: Facilitated panel discussion, including Q&A, followed by informal breakout discussions and light refreshments.

 Facilitator: Dr. Penny Potter, Director of Executive Education, Center for the Advancement of Well-Being at George Mason University